 Please see below for Frequently Asked Questions about COVID-19 regarding athletics and athletic events.

 In response to the Coronavirus pandemic, Drake Athletics has created an Athletics Resocialization Guiding Principles Committee and an Athletics Resocialization Working Group.
-The Guiding Principles Committee is comprised of Athletics administrators, campus administrators, and physicians, and guides the development of policies and procedures related to return to play activities for Drake student-athletes.
-The working group meets daily to discuss implementation of return to play policies and procedures.
+The Guiding Principles Committee is comprised of Athletics administrators, campus administrators, and physicians tasked to guide the development of policies and procedures related to return to play activities for Drake student-athletes.
+The working group meets twice weekly to discuss implementation of return to play policies and procedures.